 The middle guard-bar (unmarked) is patterned

 Why was this particular pattern for the guard-bars selected, or why was the number 6 attached to this pattern, we may wonder?
 Mr. Laurer could have chosen a different pattern or different number for this pattern.
-Well, maybe that’s just how God wanted it – not only to fulfill what was revealed so long ago, but also because this number 666, which to our human eyes appears to be there, is usually acknowledged as “man’s number”; it is even the “number of the beast”.
+Well, maybe that’s just how God wanted it – not only to fulfill what was revealed so long ago, but also because the number 666 is usually acknowledged as “man’s number”; it is even the “number of the beast”.

 And since it’s in our realm, the number can therefore be calculated or computed.
 Even if it’s a bit mysterious, it’s not unknowable.
-If the number were not of man, then presumably, one would not be able to figure it out since it would be existing in a different realm, the spirit world – beyond the reach of our earthly senses.
+If the Number were not a human number, then presumably, one would not be able to figure it out since it would be existing in a different realm, the spirit world – beyond the reach of our earthly senses.
 So the passage reads, “Calculate the number of the beast for it is man’s number.”

 1) It shows up or appears as 666. (“His number is 666.”)

-Since the number is supposed to tie in with the buying and selling system (according to the previous verse 17), then the best answer to the riddle appears to be that which is found in the world’s merchandise – the barcodes and their three “guard-bars”, portraying what looks to our eyes like a row of three unmarked sixes.
+Since the number is supposed to tie in with the buying and selling system (according to the previous verse 17), then the best answer to the riddle appears to be the barcodes found on the world’s merchandise, in which are hidden the 666-numbers.

-And already, without these barcodes and its 666-number, it is difficult in many countries to buy or sell in their market places.
-Perhaps something else will come along that better fulfills what is said about the “number”, but if it doesn’t, we can understand that the barcodes, encoded with their 666 numbers, would fit nicely as the final, ultimate fulfillment of what verses 17 and 18 say about the “number of the beast”.
+And already, without the barcode and its 666-number, it is difficult in many countries to buy or sell in their market places.
+Perhaps something else will come along that better fulfills what is said about the “number”, but if it doesn’t, we can understand that the 666 number encoded in all our barcoded merchandise would fit nicely as the final, ultimate fulfillment of what verses 17 and 18 say about the “number of the beast”.

-As the wording of the Scripture says, it takes a little “wisdom” and “insight” to detect this number.
-It won’t be too obvious; one has to “calculate” it somehow; the thing is a bit hidden.
+It may take a little “wisdom” and “insight” to detect this number.
+It won’t be too obvious; one has to “calculate” it, figure out how it works; the thing is a bit hidden.
 And according to how the bar codes work, it is indeed true that these numbers are rather hidden.
 But they’re there and can be found with a little “reckoning” (as some translations put it).

 The “number” is coded in the barcodes on the goods that we buy, and they help to make shopping more efficient.
 But the Scripture, as a “riddle”, indulges in some exaggeration, calling it “the number of the beast” and “man’s number”.
 These statements are true enough, but they do make a somewhat embellished description of something that, in reality, is quite ordinary.
 But that’s just how riddles are framed.